 How to Download

 This new release is only for registered Windows Insiders and they can download it directly using Windows Server Insider Download page.
 Here, you can find the same under the additional downloads drop-down menu.
-If you are not a registered insider, however, want to get this update visit here.
+If you are not a registered insider, however, you want to get this update Windows Insider.